-Course Format and Expectations: The course follows a flipped classroom format: students watch online lectures and use class time to work on activities.
-It is expected that you will watch the assigned online videos prior to class on the days that these are due.
-The class activities that will take place on these days will require that you have a sufficient understanding of the topics covered in these videos.
-The assigned chapters are required reading.
-I will expect that you have read them prior to class and that you participate based on these readings.
+Course Format and Expectations: The course follows a flipped classroom format: students watch videos and do readings outside of class.
+Class time is used to work on activities.
+It is expected that you will watch the assigned online videos and do the readings prior to class on the days that these are due.
+The class activities that will take place on these days will require that you have a sufficient understanding of the topics covered in these videos and readings.